G-Node/nar-ui-patterns/README.md

 A use case appear if there are multi modalities in the experiment and each modality has its own set of metadata.
 It is not practical to show all metadata.
-For this reason, related metadata will be presented based on For this reason, related metadata will be presented based on selection.
+For this reason, related metadata will be presented based on given selection.
 See `src/sp5_metadata_hierarchical_entry.html`

 ### Experimental Design: Dynamic definitions